 Techs, from direction by Stephen Herek to staging of the rock concerts, are handled ably and keep things moving along briskly.
 The music, by Trevor Rabin, hits the right note (pun intended) of the 80's heavy metal scene, but, truth be told, I have never been a fan, so it is not fair for me to judge.
 I'd be interested to get the opinion of that music's devotees to see what they think.

 My main problem with "Rock Star" is the leap of faith required to believe that Chris would be hired to front a major rock band with little more than a how-do-you-do.
 It would be like the members of Aerosmith suddenly dumping Steve Tyler and hiring an unknown replacement without so much as a hiccup in their popularity.
 What if the Beatles dumped Ringo?
-I just don't believe it and give it a C+.
+I just don't believe it.